thebeansgroup/tbg-react-slider/README.md

 ## Transitions
 ### Pre-Packed Transitions
-`tbg-react-slider` comes with a couple of pre-packed transitions which can be imported and passed as props to the slider component.
+TBG-React-Slider comes with a couple of pre-packed transitions which can be imported and passed as props to the slider component.

 By default the `Fade` transition is used.